-Doctor of Physics from the University of Poitiers (France), I'm currently working as a postdoctoral researcher at the Friedrich-Alexander University of Erlangen (Germany).
+Doctor of Physics from the University of Poitiers (France), I'm currently leading the simulation group at the Institute of Physical Metallurgy and Metal Physics (IMM) at the RWTH Aachen University (Germany).
 My research focuses are on the study of the mechanical and irradiation properties of materials by the mean of atomic-scale simulations.

 Member of the french physical society (Société Française de Physique), the german physical society (Deutsche Physikalische Gesellschaft) and the European Physical Society, you can also find me on ResearchGate, Google scholar, Twitter, LinkedIn, OrcID and GitHub .

 I'm glad to announce that our work entiteld "Basal Slip in Laves Phases: the Synchroshear Dislocation" has been published in Scripta Materialia, and is available online [DOI], on arXiv and for free here [until 30.5.2019].

 On the 8th of March, 2019, I'm glad to be back at the LEM3 in Metz (France).
 Invited by Dr. Stéphane Berbenni, I'm looking forward to discuss about our ongoing and futur collaborations on scale-bridging approaches, as weel as on novel methods for exchanges between numerical simulations and continuum modelings of material mechanics.